On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation: Separation of states

 We set

 Then $a_0,\phi_0\in C^\infty_0(\R^d)$, $\phi_0$ is real-valued, and

 We can then resume the analysis from the monokinetic case as presented in Sections~\ref{sec:mono} and \ref{sec:monopot}, with the same notations.
 Let $\eik$ be given by Lemma~\ref{lem:eik} (it does not depend on the initial data, but only on $V$).
-The WKB analysis for each $u_j^\eps$, solution to \eqref{eq:NLSj}, involves the following system: